balcilar/gnn-spectral-expressive-power/README.md

 In this research, we introduced two new datasets and one common dataset.

 ### 2D-grid graph
-To the spectral expressive power test, we introduced 2D-grid graph consist of 95x95 resolution and 4-neighborhood regular grid graph.
-Each nodes refers the pixel in the image.
-We prepared low-pass, high-pass and band-pass filtering results as output of filter learning task.
+For the spectral expressive power test, we introduced 2D-grid graph consist of 95x95 resolution and a 4-neighborhood regular grid graph.
+Each node refers to the pixel in the image.
+We prepared low-pass, high-pass, and band-pass filtering results as the output of the filter learning task.
-You can load that dataset and viualize it by follwing matlab script
+You can load that dataset and visualize it by following the Matlab script
 ```
 load dataset/2Dgrid/raw/2Dgrid
 subplot(2,2,1);imagesc(reshape(F,[95 95]));axis equal